mrjeanjoseph/mrjeanjoseph/README.md

 ## Hello there 👋

-I am a .NET Software Engineer; building and maintaining IT solution to solve our everyday challenges.
+I am a .NET Software Engineer; building and maintaining IT solution to solve everyday challenges.

 **I currently work with**